ColleagueRiley/OpenGL-Context-Creation/README.md

 ## Step 3 (Create your OpenGL context using an attribute array to set the OpenGL version)

-NOTE RGFW defines this enum and these variables so the user can control the OpenGL version:
+NOTE: RGFW defines this enum and these variables so the user can control the OpenGL version:

 ```c
     typedef u8 RGFW_GL_profile; enum { RGFW_GL_CORE = 0,  RGFW_GL_COMPATIBILITY  };